NeonHo/CSMLNotebook/Machine Learning/papers/驾驭大模型：ChatGPT and beyond..md

 			- flexibility and versatility of decoder-only make it less promising.
 ## BERT-style Language Models

-- to better utilize extremely large datasets.
+- To better utilize extremely large datasets.
-	- natural language data is readily available
+	- Natural language data is readily available
 	- unsupervised training paradigms: Masked Language Model
 		- mask words in a sentence
 		- considering the surrounding context.
+		- Develop a deeper understanding of the relationships between words and the context in which they are used.
 		-